rocco/fakes-recipe/README.md

 Serve and Taste
 ---------------

 Fakes is served with red wine vinegar on the side or added directly after cooking.
 Add some parsley on top for looks and taste.

 It sould taste relatively sour with the vinegar, but works without too.
-Add sausage or bacon for meaty flavor (see branches).